Big Bang Baby

 "Big Bang Baby" is a song featured on Tiny Music...
 Songs from the Vatican Gift Shop, the third album by the band Stone Temple Pilots.
 It was the first single to be released from the album, which appeared on several Billboard record charts: No. 28 on the Hot 100 Airplay, No. 1 on the Mainstream Rock Tracks and No. 2 on the Modern Rock Tracks charts.

 "Big Bang Baby" also appears on the greatest hits album Thank You.

 Background

-Referencing the Tiny Music... album in his memoir, Scott Weiland said: "We wanted to make a statement.
+Referencing the Tiny Music... album in his memoir, Not Dead and Not For Sale, Stone Temple Pilots lead singer Scott Weiland wrote: "We wanted to make a statement.
 We wanted to deconstruct, go low-tech, get to the dark heart of the matter.
 I was happy to write Bowie-esque stream-of-consciousness lyrics that didn't need to make sense.
 Example: 'Big Bang Baby.'"

 Music video

 The music video features the band performing in a white room.
 It was an intentional pastiche of videos from the early days of MTV, which were mostly shot on videotape rather than film, and most directly evokes the look of The J. Geils Band's "Freeze Frame".